jucian0/posts/building-forms-in-reactjs-2.md

 `useEffect` receives `blurInput`, `debounceInput`, `inputRef` as dependencies, inside of functions that we use with useEffect we use the input reference to register the functions to deal with input and blur events, after that we just return a function that should remove the event listener functions.

 ## Improving useValidation hook

+`useValidation` is hook that return an object with errors and a property to show us if the form values is valid or not.

 ```javascript
 import { useState, useEffect, useCallback } from "react";